It’s not difficult…unless…

 - Kind: Set scan as color, black and white, or optimized for text only documents.

 - Resolution: Higher resolution produces better quality images by using more dots (pixels) per inch.
 Higher resolution increases the file size of the scan.
-Use a higher resolution for scans with graphics or items that require the best detail.
-If you are scanning black and white text, higher resolution is not necessary.

 - Scan to: Select the folder you want scans to save to.